Our second article in this topic looks at the move from academia to industry.

 As I said before, it can be difficult to understand what various industry job titles mean.
 Even some of the job postings themselves can be a bit unclear as to what exactly they’re looking for and what the job entails.
 Without doing your research and speaking with people, this can be a challenge.
 Experienced recruitment consultants have been useful for this as they can provide a bit of a translation for people and connect people into the industry.

 Many thanks to Robert Power for sharing his journey.

-We previously looked into the experience from moving from industry to academia.
+We previously investigated the experience from moving from industry to academia.